legiti/legiti-android/DEV-GUIDE.md

 </p>

 # Inspetor Antifraud
-Antrifraud Inspetor library for PHP.
+Antrifraud Inspetor library for Android.

 ## Description
 This READ ME file is special!
 It should help you, my dear developer, on your "*publishing library road*".
 Let's chat about library development and publishing new versions 'cause the war against fraud never ends.